-- Two graduate students on the thesis track and one student on the non-thesis track successfully achieved the learning outcome 1.
+- Two graduate students on the thesis track and seven graduate students on the nonthesis track successfully achieved the learning outcome 1.
 The two thesis track students showed their comprehensive understanding of theoretical approaches and various research methods in their theses.
-The students' theses demonstrated their knowledge on specific issues and potential solutions in the field of study. - Five graduate students on the thesis track and one student on the non-thesis track successfully achieved the learning outcome 3.
-One graduate student on the thesis track and one student on the non-thesis track completed degree requirements successfully. - The school produced two graduate students who earned a master's degree within two years.
+The students' theses demonstrated their knowledge on specific issues and potential solutions in the field of study. - Two graduate students on the thesis track and seven students on the non-thesis track successfully achieved the learning outcome 4.
+The nine graduate students completed degree requirements successfully. - The school produced nine graduate students who earned a master's degree within two years.